 The Basilica Cathedral of St. John the Baptist is a massive, stone building built in the mid 19th century in the Lombard Romanesque Revival style.
-It forms the core of a complex of religious buildings comprised of the Bishop’s Palace, Bishop’s Library, a school (Mullock Hall, St. Bonaventure’s College), two monasteries and two convents.
-The Basilica is prominently located on an elevated site, overlooking the city of St. John’s, NL and its harbour.
+It is part of a complex of religious buildings prominently located on an elevated site, overlooking the city of St. John’s, NL and is a key element within the St. John’s Ecclesiastical District National Historic Site.
 The formal recognition consists of the Basilica on its footprint.

 Statement of Significance

 Formal Recognition Type